 It is not easy to find the right therapist.
 Once you finally decide that this is what you need to do, then you have to contend with lists of profiles that start to sound the same after a while.
 But, the truth is, not all therapists are the same.
 And not every therapist is the one you need.
-We offer caring, supportive therapy, that is short-term and focused on the particular problem you are looking to solve.

 Here are some frequently asked questions that might help you figure out if we are the right place for you: